antirez/neural-redis/README.md

 score 2.3%, very far from the state of art!), nor Neural Redis implements the wonders of recurrent neural networks.

-However you'll be surpirsed by the number of tasks in which a simple neural network that can be trained in minutes, will be able to discover linear ad non linear correlations.
+However you'll be surprised by the number of tasks in which a simple neural network that can be trained in minutes, will be able to discover linear ad non linear correlations.